supaorg/supa/packages/client/README.md

 This CSS file includes:
 - Tailwind CSS utilities
 - Skeleton UI framework styles and themes
-- KaTeX for math rendering
+- KaTeX for math rendering (fonts and styles)
 - All necessary component styles

 ### Components